faviomob/SpinningView/README.md

 <img width="272" src="https://raw.githubusercontent.com/m8labs/GraffitiSamples/gh-pages/images/TwitterDemo.png">
 </p>

-### Building Widget
+### Building a Widget

 Now, let's see how you can create widget app itself.
-The easiest way to begin is to open the _WidgetDemo_ sample app project.
+The easiest way to understand how things work is to open the _WidgetHostDemo_ sample project and run it.

 #### Concepts